 The CFA recommends that insurance cost poor and moderate income people no more than 2 percent of their income for car insurance, which is what some California counties charge drivers in the state's low-cost insurance program.

 California's low-cost car insurance plan, says Hunter, "uses no subsidies and is priced so reasonably because good drivers who are poor are good drivers by any standard.
 Why other states have not adopted this sort of strategy to help their poor afford the auto insurance the states require escapes me."

 CFA's Illinois Study: Good Driving Records Trumped by Race, Credit Scores and/or Marital Status

 In a study of drivers in the state of Illinois, the CFA found that:

-- Single or widowed women with perfect driving records in Chicago are charged as much as 21 percent more for basic coverage than married women living in the city with similar records.
+- Single or widowed women with perfect driving records in Chicago were charged as much as 21 percent more for basic coverage than married women living in the city with similar records.

-- In Illinois, State Farm charged a good driver with a low credit score as much as 123 percent more for basic insurance than a driver with a high credit score.
+- State Farm charged a good driver with a low credit score as much as 123 percent more for basic insurance than a driver with a high credit score.

-- Allstate, Progressive, and Farmers offer no discount for low-mileage policyholders, charging the same premium to a good driver in Chicago whether she drives 5,000 miles or 20,000 miles annually.
+- Allstate, Progressive, and Farmers offered no discount for low-mileage policyholders, charging the same premium to a good driver in Chicago whether she drove 5,000 miles or 20,000 miles annually.

 Insurance Discrimination: What Are Policymakers and Insurers Doing About It?